twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Before a note is two weeks old, the helpfulness status will continue to be updated each time time the ranking algorithm is run.
 After a note turns two weeks old we store the helpfulness status for that note and use the stored status in the future, including for displaying notes on X and calculating user contribution statistics.

-While a note may be scored by the Core, Expansion and Coverage models, we only finalize note status based on the Core model.
+While a note may be scored by the Core, Expansion and Group models, we only finalize note status based on the Core model.
 Notes that are only ranked by the Expansion model are not eligible for stabilization since the Expansion model is under development and may be revised to improve quality at any time.
-Similarly, if a note is rated Helpful by the Coverage model and Needs More Ratings by the Core model, we will allow the note status to remain at Helpful even after the note is two weeks old.
+Similarly, if a note is rated Helpful by a Group model and Needs More Ratings by the Core model, we will allow the note status to remain at Helpful even after the note is two weeks old.
-If at any point both models agree and the Core model scores the note as Helpful or the Coverage model scores the note as Needs More Ratings, then the status will be finalized in agreement with both models.
+If at any point both models agree and the Core model scores the note as Helpful or a Group model scores the note as Needs More Ratings, then the status will be finalized in agreement with both models.

 ## Determining Note Status Explanation Tags